pynufft/pynufft/README.md

 ### Acknowledgements

-pynufft received financial supports from the Ministry of Science and Technology under grant MOST 105-2221-E-002-142-MY3.
+pynufft was funded by the Ministry of Science and Technology, Cambridge Overseas Trust and Ministry of Education.

 If you find pynufft useful, please cite Fessler's min-max NUFFT paper.
 Fessler JA, Sutton BP.
 Nonuniform fast Fourier transforms using min-max interpolation.
 IEEE Trans Signal Process 2003;51(2):560-574.